Price Action Trading Strategy ( PDF )

 Is It profitable ?

-Price action strategy can be profitable for traders who have a good understanding of the market and are able to effectively analyze price movements to make trading decisions.
+Price action strategy can be profitable for Forex traders.
+Especially who have a good understanding of the market and are able to effectively analyze price movements to make trading decisions.
 However, like any other trading strategy, there is no guarantee of profitability as the market is unpredictable and subject to various external factors that can affect price movements.